MRodz/gellius-db.github.io/pages/about.md

 gellius-db aims to provide an effortless approach to Aulus Gellius' _Noctes Atticae_ for scholars by scholars.
 The two major aspects of gellius-db are this **website** that offers multiple ways of querying the work and the corresponding **RDF objects in [Wikidata](www.wikidata.org)**.

-With gellius-db you can query all available _commentarii_ according to the following facets:
+With gellius-db you can query [all available _commentarii_](/available/) according to the following facets:

 - topics,
 - persons mentioned,
 - places mentioned,
-- where and when the _commentarius_ takes places,
+- where and when a _commentarius_ takes places,
 - quotes from other works,
 - ... or a combination of all these.